melcampos/genewise-tSNE/README.md

 - `bigtab-tSNE-plot.R` : plot for figure 2;

 ## DBScan
--`per-chro-DBScan.R` : Performe DBScan for collinear regions of each chromosome arm (2L example).
+- `per-chro-DBScan.R` : Performe DBScan for collinear regions of each chromosome arm (2L example).